-This is also a new addition to the Pelican Bay Scholars Program to help facilitate correspondence study.
 This is a classic and amazing textbook (at least as far as textbooks are concerned).
 Unfortunately, the authors have passed away and it's now forever immortalized in the 3rd edition, which you will be able to tell is a little dated based on some of the data that you'll be looking at.
 There are a few things I want you to know up front before you panic looking at the textbook!

 - It is written as an advanced "beginners" textbook and goes into great depth in many topics.
 There are times I'm going to tell you to skim a section, which is my way of indicating that you need to get the gist of the section but don't get bogged down in the details (unless you want to, then by all means enjoy all it has to offer). - One advantage of its age is that it still presupposes that you are using a TI-83/84+ calculator, which the Pelican Bay Scholars Program still does.
-Calculator instructions will be demonstrated in both the weekly packets and the Calculator Handout.
-One of the distinct disadvantages of correspondence is my inability to quickly teach and troubleshoot the calculator.
-Hopefully, those instructions will help alleviate some of that.
+At the end of every chapter they have TI-calculator instructions.